-• Cell phones/electronic devices may only be used for educational purposes in the classroom setting.
-If a student wishes to use their device for non-educational purposes, they may do so before the morning bell, during class changes, during lunch and after school...Monday through Friday.

-- Teachers may permit the use of cell phones/electronic devices for academic activities related to curriculum and will notify students when this type of use is authorized. - If a cell phone/electronic device rings, vibrates, is used without teacher permission or is disruptive to the educational process, or is visible anytime during class time or if you are caught using it on campus during class time, a staff member may confiscate the device. - Refusal to surrender your phone when asked is considered insubordination and may result in disciplinary consequences, including suspension.
+- Cell phones/electronic devices may only be used for educational purposes in the classroom setting.
+If a student wishes to use their device for noneducational purposes, they may do so before the morning bell, during class changes, during lunch and after school...Monday through Friday. - Teachers may permit the use of cell phones/electronic devices for academic activities related to curriculum and will notify students when this type of use is authorized. - If a cell phone/electronic device rings, vibrates, is used without teacher permission or is disruptive to the educational process, or is visible anytime during class time or if you are caught using it on campus during class time, a staff member may confiscate the device. - Refusal to surrender your phone when asked is considered insubordination and may result in disciplinary consequences, including suspension.

 Students are prohibited from using electronic devices to capture, record, or transmit the audio or images (i.e. picture/video), or any student, staff member, or other person on school property or while attending a school-related activity without an expressed prior notice and explicit consent for the capture, recording or transmission of such audio or images.
 Using an electronic device to capture, record or transmit audio or images of an individual or group without his/her/their consent is considered an invasion of privacy and is not permitted.
 Students who violate this provision and/or use an electronic device to violate the privacy rights of another person may have their device confiscated.
 Additional consequences such as suspension may apply at the discretion of administration.

 Possible Consequences for Violating Electronic Device/Cell Phone Use Policy:

 - First Infraction Device will be confiscated and returned at the end of the class period.
-A 2-hour detention may be assigned. - Second Infraction Device will be confiscated and sent to the main office.
+A one hour detention may be assigned. - Second Infraction Device will be confiscated and sent to the main office.
 The student may pick up the device at the end of the school day.
-A 2-hour detention will be assigned. - Third Infraction- Device will be confiscated and sent to the main office.
-Parent/guardian may pick up the device at the end of the school day.
+A 2-hour detention may be assigned. - Third Infraction- Device will be confiscated and sent to the main office.
+Parent/guardian may be required to pick up the device at the end of the school day.
 A Saturday School will be assigned. - Fourth and subsequent Infractions Device will be confiscated and sent to the main office.
-Parent/guardian may pick up the device at the end of the school day.
-Student will be assigned AEP or OSS. - If a student refuses to surrender the device immediately, an administrator or designee (i.e. SRO) will be called to assist, and the student will be escorted to the office.
+Parent/guardian will be required pick up the device at the end of the school day.
+Student will be assigned AEP, Raider Academy, or OSS. - If a student refuses to surrender the device immediately, an administrator or designee (i.e. SRO) will be called to assist, and the student will be escorted to the office.
+Refusal to surrender a cell phone will be considered insubordination and the student may be subject to additional disciplinary action.

-Due to the evolving nature of emerging technologies, additional rules and regulations may be added throughout the school year.
+^{}Due to the evolving nature of emerging technologies, additional rules and regulations may be added throughout the school year.